Sign up today and activate a

 Summer is a time for both you and your pet to enjoy the sunshine and outdoors.
-But along with the fun, the season also offers dangers for your pet.
-With summer's warmer temperatures and the propensity to spend more time outdoors, it's important you keep your pet safe and healthy during the hottest months of the year.
+Along with the fun, the season also offers dangers for your pet.
+With summer's warmer temperatures and more time spent outdoors, it's important you keep your pet safe and healthy during the hottest months of the year.

 Running errands: While taking your pet with you on errands, you should never leave your pet in the car.
 In a matter of minutes, your car can reach 120 degrees Fahrenheit -- even in the shade.
 If you know that your pet is not welcome at a place you're stopping, leave your pet home where it's cool and comfortable.
 Some stores allow dogs to be tied up in the shade outside and even provide water bowls to keep them cool.
 If you do this, make sure to limit your time in the store.